Genbox/FastData/Docs/Optimizations.md

 This trick pertains to all types of lookup structures, but I'll use binary search as the example.

 Binary search works by segmenting an array in half on each iteration of a lookup.
 It works on any input data, as long as we can establish a concept of `greater than`, `equal` and `less than` between elements.
-However, if we can determine the input set is contiguous, then we don't need to do the binary search at all.
+However, if we can determine the input set is consecutive, then we don't need to do the binary search at all.

 Let's say the input is 42, 43, 44, 45.
 - A check if 100 is in the list, is just `is 100 >= 45?`